 In most cases involving an FAA request for a certificate suspension, you can continue to fly pending the final outcome of your case.
 The burden of proof is on the FAA to prove by a preponderance of the evidence that you have violated a regulation.
 There is a worse scenario, however.
 If the FAA believes that you are a threat to air safety or are not qualified to hold your certificates, an Emergency Order of Revocation may be issued.
 If an Emergency Order is issued, it is effective immediately.
 Special procedures apply in an emergency revocation proceeding and you will have very short time respond.
 If you see the words “Emergency Order” on something that you receive from the FAA, do not wait – not even a minute – to seek legal assistance from an aviation attorney.

-You may have read of the FAA’s new enforcement attitude, sometimes referred to as the “kinder and gentler FAA.”
-The policy ostensibly de-emphasizes enforcement in favor of open communication and remedial training.
+You may have read of the FAA’s new compliance philosophy, sometimes referred to as the “kinder and gentler FAA.”
+The policy de-emphasizes enforcement in favor of open communication and remedial training.
 In our view, and that of many aviation attorneys, the jury is still out on this.
 We know of situations in which FAA inspectors have adhered to the new policy with positive results for the airman and the FAA.
 We know of situations in which the old punitive enforcement attitude very much remains in effect.
-We have even seen situations where both policies are manifested in a single case in a “good cop – bad cop” approach.
-For now the best approach for airmen usually remains the cautious one: get some objective advice before you throw yourself on the mercy of the FAA.
+We have even seen situations where both policies are manifested in a single case in a “good cop-bad cop” approach.
+For now, the best approach for airmen usually remains the cautious one: get some objective advice before you throw yourself on the mercy of the FAA.
+When the FAA decides not to use the compliance approach it is more likely to pursue the violation as an emergency revocation.
+If that happens time is critical.